callum-hart/immutable-styles/README.md

 Those familiar with CSS will have heard the term "winning style"; in which CSS rules compete against one another.
 Importance, specificity and cascade decide which styles win via overrides.

 Much of what makes CSS development difficult is ensuring the styles we want, win; and the styles we don’t want, lose.
-Anytime we edit a CSS file we risk changing the conditions that influence which override wins.
+Anytime we edit a CSS file we risk changing the conditions that influence which overrides win.
 This makes CSS incredibly fragile and unpredictable.

 Overrides make CSS **fragile** since what they rely on (importance, specificity, and cascade) are all vulnerable to change.
 Changes to HTML structure and attributes (classes) can introduce previously non-existent overrides.